Difference Between AWS S3 and AWS EBS

 Simple storage service (S3) can store large amounts as compared to EBS.
 With S3, the standard limit is of100 buckets and each bucket has got an unlimited data capacity whereas EBS has a standard limit of 20 volumes and each volume can hold data up to 1TB.
 In EBS there occurs an upper limit on the data storage.

-One major limitation of EBS(Elastic block storage) is that it cannot be used by multiple instances at a single time, Once EBS is mounted by an instance, no other instance can use it whereas S3 can have multiple images of its contents so it can be used by multiple instances at the same time.
+One major limitation of EBS(Elastic block storage) is that not all EBS types can be used by multiple instances at a single time.
+Multi-attach EBS volume option is available only for provisioned IPOPs SSD io1 and io2 volume types whereas S3 can have multiple images of its contents so it can be used by multiple instances at the same time.

 Amazon S3 storage service allows you to follow the utility-based model and prices as per your usage but in Elastic block storage, you need to pay for the provisioned capacity.